cursebreakers/rust_bucket/README.md

 `cargo run`

-Your bucket will be locally accessible via [http://localhost:1111/index](http://0.0.0.0:1111/index).
-It can then be accessed by any device connected to your local network at whatever the host device's local IP is.
+Your bucket will be accessible at [http://localhost:1111/index](http://localhost:1111/index).
+It can also be accessed by any device connected to your local network at whatever the host device's local IP is.
+The server console logs should provide you with an address on startup.

-Use crtl+c to quit serving.
+Use **crtl+c** to quit serving.

 *If you wish to put your bucket up on the world wide web, see the "Hosting your Bucket" section.*